jam-computing/tree-lights/README.md

 Where the user clicks on the tree, that will light up the corresponding light on the tree.

-?( Allow user to create animations in the GUI )
+( Allow user to create animations in the GUI?)

 ## Lighting